logo

 3- Associate Professor, Department of Educational Sciences, Faculty of Humanities and Social Sciences, University of Kurdistan, Sanandaj, Iran.

 Objective: This study introduces a four-level theoretical framework (discursive, structural, network, and agential) to provide a multi-layered analysis of power mechanisms within the Iranian higher education system.
-However, as a foundational study, this article concentrates on the discursive level to answer the core research question: Through what key discursive mechanisms is the ruling "regime of truth" constructed, and what are its consequences?
+However, as a foundational study, this article concentrates on the discursive level to answer the core research question: what are key discursive mechanisms that construct the ruling "regime of truth", and what are the consequences of this regime?

 Method: This qualitative research employs Foucauldian discourse analysis to examine an extensive "archive" of key macro-policy documents (including national strategic plans, ministerial bylaws, and the strategic plans of leading universities).
 The analysis was conducted in three layers: archaeology, genealogy, and the analysis of socio-cultural effects.